pudly/schmopera-hugo/content/articles/4-myths-from-music-school.md

 ---
-title: 4 myths from music school
+title: "4 myths from music school"
 ---

 ## You need five arias for your audition package